 - 1 medium onion, chopped

 - 2 medium tart apples, chopped

-- 1 cup chopped roasted chestnuts
+- 1 cup chopped roasted or canned sweet chestnuts

 - 3 tablespoons minced fresh parsley

 - 1/2 teaspoon pepper

 - 1 egg white

 - For corn bread, combine the first five ingredients in a large bowl.
 Combine the buttermilk, applesauce and egg whites; stir into dry ingredients just until moistened.
 Pour into an 8-in. square baking dish coated with cooking spray.
 Bake at 400° for 20-25 minutes or until a toothpick inserted near the center comes out clean.
 Cool on a wire rack.